pankajanand5678/Java_core_programming/README.md

 9. To unstage any file if required from Staging area ==> git rm --cached <file_name_with_extention>
 10. Commiting(Saving) any file can only be done if the file exist in Staging area and for Committing all the staged files will use ==>  git commit -m <logical_message>
-11. To check all the logs of current branch commits ==> git log
+11. To check all the logs of current branch commits ==> git log / git log --pretty=oneline
 12. If want to skip the staging area and directly commit the changes ==> git commit -a -m <logical_message>
 13. To discard all the changes in working directory after previous commit ==> git restore <file>
 14. To check the difference between Staged and Unstaged files ==> git diff